GrownPlanet/A_star/README.md

 # A_star

-A* algoritm implemented with rust graphics implemented with with sdl2
+A* algoritm implemented with rust, graphics implemented with with sdl2

 ## how to run